fatfisz/poof/README.md

 ## The difference between poof and poof/cast

-The [validator](https://www.npmjs.com/package/validator) library used to make the casting itself before v.
-5. Now it instead throws when the passed argument is not a string.
+The [validator](https://www.npmjs.com/package/validator) library used to make the casting by itself before v.
+5.
+Now it instead throws when the passed argument is not a string.

 The rules of casting are as follows:
 - in case of objects try to use `toString` or return `'[object Object]'`
 - return `''` for `null`, `undefined`, `NaN` and `''`
-- for everything else, use the String function on it (cast to string)
+- else case the value to a string

 This is quite useful for parsing request bodies, which usually consist of strings.
+Missing fields assume the value of `''` when auto-casting is on.
-If some field is missing, then when validating with auto-casting it will assume the value `''`.
-Because of this `decorators.assert.isNull` covers both empty strings and null values in this case.
+Because of this `decorators.assert.isNull` from `poof/cast` covers both empty strings and null values.

 So using `poof/cast` where you will be dealing with strings or missing properties spares you from adding more boilerplate (explicit casting).

-Be careful!
+Warning!
 If you use an assertion function on a non-string without autocasting, an exception will be thrown and the processing will end abruptly.

 ## API